onliseguros/docs/content/docs/customers/affinity.md

 toc: true
 ---

-### Get Affinity Partner
+### Get Affinity Partnership

-Retrieve information about the current Affinity Partner.
+Retrieve information about the current Affinity Partnership.
 It will return available products and current status with insurers.

-`GET /v1/affinity/partner`
+`GET /v1/affinity/partnership`

 ##### Response